 The temperatures (and weather in general) can vary wildly.
 You’ll need plenty of warm layers for overnight, but in the daytime, it’s quite hot in the sun (and cold in the shade).
+It might also rain!
+Or hail!
 I bring a small duffel bag of a bunch of different layers, including:

 Winter coat (doubles as a rain jacket)